Posted 19 Jun 2020

-Parents have a difficult job raising kids and managing everything else that life throws at us.
-It can sometimes seem like an impossible task but the most important thing to all parents is the wellbeing of our children.
+Parents have a difficult job raising kids and managing everything else that life throws at them.
+It can sometimes seem like an impossible task but the most important thing for all parents is the wellbeing of our children.

 Dads have historically been seen as the breadwinner in most households and the person needing life cover.
 Obviously things have changed dramatically over the past several decades and perceptions have evolved.

 - 72.5% of two-parent households have both parents in work*